COVID-19 & Health Services

 Quarantine, Isolation, and Close Contacts

-Any positive student will be placed in designated quarantine spaces with availability to telehealth, counseling, as well as academic support and dining services.
-The college has identified appropriate quarantine spaces and protocols in the event that a student(s) tests positive for COVID-19.
+Any positive student will be placed in designated isolation spaces with availability to telehealth, counseling, as well as academic support and dining services.
+The college has identified appropriate isolation spaces and protocols in the event that a student(s) tests positive for COVID-19.
 Health Services will be adhering to Pennsylvania Department of Health contact tracing guidelines.

 Any student who has had close contact (within 6 feet of someone for a cumulative total of 15 minutes or more over a 24-hour period) with someone with COVID-19 should stay home for 14 days after their last exposure to that person.